|Beverly Anderson and Mishka Terplan, MD, National Center for Health Research|

 There are specific benefits for each type of IUD as well.
 The progesterone in the hormonal IUD may reduce menstrual bleeding and cramping, as well as decrease your risk of anemia.
 The copper IUD can be used as a method of emergency contraception if it is inserted within five days after unprotected sex.
 Since the copper IUD contains no hormones, there is no risk of weight gain, mood changes, or other adverse reactions to increased progesterone levels.

 The cost of an IUD can range from $500 to $1,000.
 This may seem like a high up-front cost, but when compared to birth control pills, which cost about $30 per month, an IUD is a cheaper method when used for more than two years.
 In fact, in a recent study that compared 15 different methods of contraception, the IUD proved to be the most cost-effective.

 What are the disadvantages and risks of getting an IUD?

 The copper IUDs can cause longer, heavier periods with the potential to cause anemia.
-In more than 10% of patients, the hormonal IUD may cause irregular bleeding for 3-6 months following insertion, though regular periods may stop all together after this point.
-In more than 10% of patients, it can also cause ovarian cysts.7 More than 5% of patients complain of each of the following complications: acne, headaches, pelvic pain, depressed mood or other symptoms that are similar to those for oral contraceptives.7
+In more than 10% of patients, the hormonal IUD may cause irregular bleeding for 3-6 months following insertion, though regular periods may stop completely at this point.
+In more than 10% of patients, it can also cause ovarian cysts.
+More than 5% of patients complain of each of the following complications: acne, headaches, pelvic pain, depressed mood or other symptoms that are similar to those for oral contraceptives.

 Overall, the IUD is an extremely effective and safe form of birth control for most women.
 It is cost-effective and requires very little thought after insertion.
 If you’re interested in getting an IUD, talk to your physician about your options!